-Waititi had been set to direct a live action adaptation of Akira for Warner Bros, but that project has been put on hold indefinitely because of “script development concerns” according to THR, so now he’s got room in his schedule for Thor 4.
+Waititi had been set to direct a live action adaptation of Akira for Warner Bros, but after that project was put on hold indefinitely because of “script development concerns” (via THR) he found room in his schedule for Thor 4.

-Word that Thor: Love and Thunder was being given the go-ahead came as something of a surprise just a few days before Marvel’s big Hall H panel at SDCC 2019.
-Marvel’s Phase Four slate, long shrouded in mystery, was also revealed at the big show, with dates and castrevealed for projects like Black Widow, Eternals, Shang-Chi and the Legend of the Ten Rings, Doctor Strange in the Multiverse of Madness, and more.
+Word that Thor: Love and Thunder was being given the go-ahead originally came as something of a surprise just a few days before Marvel’s big Hall H panel at SDCC 2019.
+Marvel’s Phase Four slate, long shrouded in mystery, was also revealed at the big show, with casts revealed for projects like Black Widow, Eternals, Shang-Chi and the Legend of the Ten Rings, Doctor Strange in the Multiverse of Madness, and more.
 But Thor: Love and Thunder makes the “strongest Avenger” the first of Marvel’s solo heroes to get a fourth film all to himself.

 Everything else you need to know is right here…

 Thor: Love and Thunder was scheduled to hit theaters on Nov.
 5, 2021, but due to the coronavirus pandemic, its release date has changed to Feb.
 11, 2022.
 You can check out Marvel’s release schedule right here.